0xCA/GMuserJS/vkEmojiRemover/README.md

 EN:
 Simple userscript that will remove all emojis and stickers from vk.com.
-As an additional feature it removes annoing email confirmation box.
+As an additional feature it removes annoying email confirmation box.
 To install this script, open it in GitHub (just click on filename) and press "raw" button, then follow GM istructions.

 RU: